 - netqmail-1.06 with qmail-logmsg versions 1.1, 1.2 or 1.3.

-- Note: the previous version of this patch on FreeBSD 4.9 / i386 needed
+Note: An earlier version of this patch on FreeBSD 4.9 / i386 needed

-Compatibility with common patches: In trying a few typical qmail patches, I note that they may clash in
+Compatibility with common patches: Some qmail patches may clash in

 Makefile.
-In patches I looked at (including SMTP AUTH patches, qmail-virusscan and qmail-dk) this will mean some work to finish off the patching by hand: This is however pretty straightforward - alternatively that's bread & butter work for qmail consultants such as the author of this patchset...
+Where this occurs (including SMTP AUTH patches, qmail-virusscan and qmail-dk) this will mean some work to finish off the patching by hand: This is however pretty straightforward - alternatively that's bread & butter work for qmail consultants such as the author.

 VERIFY has been changed, and